FurqanHun/MarksheetGenSite/README.md

 # Features

-1. The website takes the folowing inputs and generates a marksheet
+1. The website takes the following inputs and generates a marksheet
   - Name
   - Roll Number
   - Obtained marks out of 100 for 5 subjects (i.e, Maths, Science, Urdu, English, Computer)